While Maui is well known for its stunning vistas and beautiful beaches, it’s also a fantastic destination for food lovers.

-Visitors will enjoy Maui’s delicious coffee, tropical fruits and farm-to-table produce, as well as the inspired Pacific Rim cuisine found at many of the island’s restaurants.
-Desserts and homemade baked goods are exceptional here, too.
+Visitors will enjoy Maui’s delicious coffee, tropical fruits, farm-to-table produce, and inspired Pacific Rim cuisine at many of the island’s restaurants.
+Desserts and homemade baked goods are exceptional here and another must-try.

 If you’re heading to Maui on your next cruise, make sure to try a few of these tasty treats while you’re there:

 Don’t Miss Maui’s Shave Ice

 Shave ice is one of Maui’s true delights.
 Don’t call it “shaved ice” – it’s much better than the crushed ice snow cones that mainland tourists often expect.

 Blocks of ice are finely shaved into a snow-like consistency and mounded into a huge ball atop a paper or plastic cup, then topped with various syrups such as coconut, pina colada, mango, passion fruit, strawberry, and melon.

 Local Boys Shave Ice and Ululani’s Hawaiian Shave Ice are popular Maui shave ice spots and are two of my favorites.
 If you go, get your shaved ice with a scoop of Roselani ice cream on the bottom and Kauai Cream on top – it’s delicious.